cwayr/prompt-eng/MY-REPORT.md

 # Research Method

-Our research methodology involved a systematic comparison of four different prompt engineering techniques applied to the same use case - generating requirements for a Physics Discord Bot:
+The research methodology involved a systematic comparison of four different prompt engineering techniques applied to the same use case - generating requirements for a Physics Discord Bot:

 1. Role-Assisted Prompting: Assigning the model the role of a requirements engineer to provide expert-level requirements.